-An eye on the biomolecular world

-Visualisation has an important role to play in make-Science ing more attractive to molecular scientists.
-Whether they are life sciensearchtists ing for a new drug candidate, or chemists or materials scientists trying to design new materials at a molecular scale, the questions they are faced with come down to 3D shapes.
+MAPPER: An eve on the Modelling blood biomolecular world flow in arteries to play in making e-Science more attractive to molecular scientists.
+Whether they are life sciensearching for a new drug candidate, or chemists or materials scientists trying to design new materials at a molecular scale, the questions they are faced with come down to 3D shapes.